 OUR MISSION – MULTIPLE LOCAL HOMELESS SHELTERS

-– We specialise in assisting clients with disability or mental health issues and domestic and family violence situations.
+- We specialise in assisting clients with addictions, mental health issues and domestic and family violence situations.

 - We believe in helping the whole person.
-This includes integrating all of the issues through one central case management point
+This includes integrating all of the issues under one central case management plan.

 The Homeless Problem in Australia

 Long-term homelessness is a problem in many communities around the world including Australia.
-On most nights, there are as many as 105,000 homeless people on the streets in Melbourne, Brisbane, Sydney and Perth.
-The homeless include men, women and children of all ages who are trying to find space in shelters to rest and get help.
+On most nights, there are as many as 116,000 homeless people on the streets in Brisbane, Melbourne, Sydney and Perth.
+The homeless include men, women and children of all ages who are trying to find a bed in shelters or more permanent accommodation.

 The Definition of Homeless

-Not everyone who doesn’t have a home of their own lives on the streets.
+Not everyone without a home of their own lives on the streets.
 Some people who are defined as homeless may have shelter or a place where they are staying each and every night.
-Those who are considered homeless may be staying with other family or friends, they may live in a caravan, they could be staying in an abandoned building or some people may be living in a boarding house.
+Those who are considered homeless may be staying with other family or friends, they may live in a caravan or they could be staying in an abandoned building.

 Even though they have a place to go to every night or a temporary home, the Australian Bureau of Statistics still considers these people homeless.
 However, there are many others who do not have shelter at night and have trouble finding places to stay.
 Shelters for the many that are homeless are not always easy to find.